• Skip to primary navigation

 • Use ¾ cups up to 2 cups grated carrots.

 • Use your favorite easy frosting.
 I made a slumpy, creamy, cream cheese frosting for this cake.
 But feel free to use a frosting that you like.
 You easily just make a frosting with icing sugar and milk (dairy or non-dairy) and just drizzle it on top.
 Like on this cake.
 Use orange juice instead of lemon juice to highlight the orange vibe.
-Mike (dairy or non-dairy) works too.
+Milk (dairy or non-dairy) works too.

 More quick bread recipes you might like: